chef-boneyard/aws_native_chef_server/PREREQS.md

 ## Security

 * You should already have created/uploaded an SSH key to AWS and have the ARN available.
-* You can let this template setup an Admin SG, but it's recommended to use one already in place for SSH, HTTP and HTTPS access.
+* You should already have an Admin SG created for inbound SSH connections.
+The Security Group ID should be provided for the `InboundAdminSecurityGroupId` parameter in `backendless_chef.yaml`, otherwise you won't have any ssh connectivity to your cluster.

 ## Amazon ElasticSearch and Service Linked Role (SLR)